Tax returns made simple for landlords

 Prior Year Losses

 Losses incurred in previous years can be used to offset current year profits.
-However, the losses incurred must be declared to revenue and ‘ring-fenced’.
+However, the losses incurred must be declared to the Revenue Commissioners and ‘ring-fenced’.